ankaAR/bestiario5e/_creatures/one-eyed-shiver.md

 ***Chilling Mist.*** While it is alive, the one-eyed shiver projects an aura of cold mist within 10 feet of itself.
 If the one-eyed shiver deals damage to a creature in this area, the creature also takes 5 (1d10) cold damage.

-***Spellcasting.*** The one-eyed shiver is a 5th-level spellcaster.
+***Lanzamiento de conjuros.*** The one-eyed shiver is a 5th-level spellcaster.
 Its spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
 It knows the following sorcerer spells:

-* Cantrips (at will): chill touch, mage hand
+* Trucos (a voluntad): chill touch, mage hand

 * 1st level (4 slots): fog cloud, mage armor, thunderwave